-The appreciation units relating to total shareholder return (TSR) awarded under the 2019 LTI scheme vested in 2022, with an actual achievement of 16.5% three-year annual compound growth.
-This resulted in the hurdle for a percentage payout of 200% being met.
+The appreciation units relating to TSR awarded under the 2020 LTI scheme vested in 2023, with an actual achievement of 7.7% three-year annual compound growth.
+This resulted in the hurdle for a percentage payout not being achieved and resulted in no payments on the TSR portion.